Hot Spring Tours in Iceland

 Health Benefits of Geothermal Waters

 Soaking in Iceland’s geothermal waters isn’t just relaxing; it also provides numerous health benefits.
-The mineral-rich waters are naturally heated by volcanic activity and are believed to have therapeutic properties.
+The mineral-rich waters are naturally heated by volcanic activity and have therapeutic many properties.

 Frequently asked questions